Öllingen: General

 Located on the southern slope of the Swabian Jura pool, Öllingen is a rural structured village which was dominated by agriculture, weaving and by the degradation of sand on the nearby Sandberg.

-During the last decades, the village has converted into a residential community with several farms and craft workshops.
-The most striking landmarks of the community are all highly visible Ulrich church and the water tower.
-The boundaries of the municipality covers an area of 809 hectares.
+During the last decades, the village has converted into a residential municipality with several farms and craft workshops.
+The most striking landmarks of the municipality are the highly visible Ulrich church and the water tower.
+The boundaries of the municipality cover an area of 809 hectares.
 With 531 inhabitants (31 December 2012) Öllingen belongs to the group of the 30 smallest independent municipalities in Baden-Württemberg.

 Crest

 Öllinger Crest: On a red background is an upright silver (white) lion holding a silver (white) high cross in the front paws.
 The silver lion on a red background is derived from the coat of arms of the Counts of Dillingen.
 The cross bears the lion in its paws suggests the relationship to the monastery Anhausen.

 At the same time, it is considered an indication of historical relations to the Chorherrenstift Wiesensteig.

 Louis IV, Holy Roman Emperor had passed the patronage of Öllingen church in 1330 to the Chorherrenstift Wiesensteig.
 The coat of arms was awarded to the municipality by the state government on 21 February 1955, the flag by the District Office on October 1, 1984.